 ESP-12E or ESP-12F (replaced by ESP8266EX)

 To begin, I recommend the WeMos d1 Mini development board.
 It is fully supported by the Arduino IDE.
-No need to put the card in Bootloader mode whenever you want to upload the program from the Arduino IDE
+No need to put the board in Bootloader mode whenever you want to upload the program from the Arduino IDE

 How to power an ESP8266 module